seangovens/starter-hugo-academic/content/home/service.md

 ---
 # An instance of the Accomplishments widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: accomplishments
+widget: blank

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 100
+weight: 110

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Activities & Service'
+title: 'Service'
 subtitle:

 # Date format